< tap to go back to guide menu.

 Generally When Not We do not conduct DAs as requested by external providers for whom DA updates are necessary unless we have reason to conduct the DA for reasons related to services we provide.

 External service providers who require updates to a DA are responsible for finding their own resources for updates to the DA.
+We can provide copies of DAs when we have conducted them for our own purposes (as required by services we provide as described in this chapter).

-Adult Mental Health Targeted Case Management A recent (within one year prior to the start of services) Diagnostic Assessment is required that establishes eligibility for AMH-TCM services based upon a diagnosis of SPMI.
+Adult Mental Health Targeted Case Management A recent (within one year prior to the start of services)) Diagnostic Assessment is required that establishes eligibility for AMH-TCM services based upon a diagnosis of SPMI.

 A new DA is required every three years for Case Management services and ongoing eligibility determination.